 Training and development

 Project report

-Knowledge Skills Behaviours
+Knowledge Skills Behaviours Behaviours

 B4: Positive attitude and approach to their work even when priorities and working patterns change

 Pass Distinction

 TD1.
-Describe their positive actions to meet changing organisational demands and outlines what actions could be taken in response to external changes and/or new demands from customers (B4) No distinction criteria
+Describe their positive actions to meet change demands and outlines what actions could be external changes and/or new demands from taken in response to No distinction criteria

-Amplification and guidance
+Amplification and quidance

-Positive attitude and approach to their work, even when priorities and working patterns change: positivity enthusiasm a can-do attitude when priorities/demands change explaining the actions that will be taken
+Positive attitude and approach to their work, even when priorities and working patterns change:

+- positivity

+- enthusiasm

+- a can-do attitude when priorities/demands change

+- explaining the actions that will be taken

 Interview

 Knowledge Skills Behaviours

-K1: Recruitment and selection process and practice including working with inhouse and external resourcing teams K2: How to review staff performance including appraisals, performance development reviews (PDR), work allocation, skill gaps and training for transport/ warehouse team members S2: Identify skill and knowledge gaps in own performance and team performance in relation to transport/ warehouse operations S3: Complete performance development reviews (PDR)/ staff appraisals for transport/ warehouse team members S4: Plan training to meet the requirements of the business and the team members including where required, Driver Certificate of Professional Competence and Material/Mechanical Handling Equipment requirements B3 : Take ownership for your own performance and training committing to self-improvement.
+K1: Recruitment and selection process and practice including working with inhouse and external resourcing teams K2: How to review staff performance including appraisals, performance development reviews (PDR), work allocation, skill gaps and training for transport/ warehouse team members S2: Identify skill and knowledge gaps in own performance and team performance in relation to transport/ warehouse operations S3: Complete performance development reviews (PDR)/ staff appraisals for transport/ warehouse team members S4: Plan training to meet the requirements of the business and the team members including where required, Driver Certificate of Professional Competence and Material/Mechanical Handling Equipment requirements B3: Take ownership for your own performance and training committing to self-improvement.
 Keeping up to date with industry developments

 Pass Distinction

-TD2: Outlines the recruitment and selection processes within transport and warehouse operations and describes the core elements to consider to ensure appropriate candidate selection (K1) TD3: Explains how they identify skill and knowledge gaps in own performance and team performance in relation to their organisation (S2, B3) TD4: Applies CPD principles in the management and training of staff describing use of appropriate tools and methodologies (S3) TD5: Outlines how they undertake individual staff review and utilise them in planning training and staff development (K2, S4) TD6: Interprets the impact of Continued Professional Development on employees own performance reflecting on the integrated process from Personal Development Records to training delivery and the link between enhanced and improved skills and job performance (K1, K2, S2, S3, S4)
+TD2: Outlines the recruitment and selection processand warehouse operations and describes the consider to ensure appropriate candidate set TD3: Explains how they identify skill and knowled performance and team performance in relatorganisation (S2, B3) TD4: Applies CPD principles in the management adescribing use of appropriate tools and met TD5: Outlines how they undertake individual staff them in planning training and staff development. e core elements to lection (K1) ge gaps in own ion to their nd training of staff nodologies (S3) on employees ov process from Per delivery and the ppact of Continued Professional Development on performance reflecting on the integrated rsonal Development Records to training link between enhanced and improved skills ance (K1, K2, S2, S3, S4)